natelistrom/natelistrom.github.io/_posts/2023-09-16-thesis-antithesis-synthesis.md

 **[Storytelling and the rule of three: trajectory and payoff]({% post_url 2023-07-04-rule-of-three %})**
 <br />The rule of three is a powerful storytelling mechanic that leverages human psychology to set up and pay off audience expectation in a satisfying way.

-For even more on thesis-antithesis-synthesis, listen to writer and director Craig Mazin's ["How to Write a Movie"](https://johnaugust.com/2019/how-to-write-a-movie) episode on John August's _Scriptnotes_ podcast, from which this note borrows heavily.
+For more on thesis-antithesis-synthesis, listen to writer and director Craig Mazin's ["How to Write a Movie"](https://johnaugust.com/2019/how-to-write-a-movie) podcast episode, from which this note borrows heavily.